 Rebecca Schermbeck is a Research Specialist at the Institute for Health Research and Policy at the University of Illinois at Chicago.
 Ms. Schermbeck received her Master of Public Health and Master of Science in nutrition degrees from Saint Louis University in 2007.
 Ms. Schermbeck is a research dietitian and her previous positions have focused on obesity prevention interventions in youth and federal, state, and local nutrition and physical activity policy.
 Ms. Schermbeck works on the Bridging the Gap annual nationwide evaluation of school district wellness policies analyzing policies.
 She also provides the nutritional component to the work involving youth, television advertisement and health status.

 Emily Thrun is a Research Specialist in the Institute for Health Research and Policy at the University of Illinois at Chicago (UIC).
-She holds a B.A. in Political Science from Northern Illinois University and she is currently pursuing a Master's Degree in Urban Planning and Policy with an emphasis in physical planning from UIC.
-For the Bridging the Gap Community Obesity Measures Project, she is responsible for collecting and evaluating communities’ codes, plans, and policies and determining whether they promote physical activity and healthy food accessibility.
+She holds a B.A. in Political Science from Northern Illinois University and a Master of Urban Planning and Policy with an emphasis in physical planning from UIC.
+For the Bridging the Gap Community Obesity Measures Project, she is responsible for overseeing policy collection and evaluating communities’ codes, plans, and policies to determine the extent to which they promote physical activity and healthy food accessibility.
 Her research interests include urban design and planning policy and their relationship to community health.

 Other Key Partners